 13. AWARE Whale Shark Awareness Distinctive Specialty

-If interacting with whales sharks are on your bucket list then this is the course for you!
+If interacting with whale sharks are on your bucket list then this is the course for you!
 Scuba divers as young as 12 years old with a PADI (Junior) Open Water Diver can get certified in this specialty.

 The course includes two dives where you can practice passively observing these large creatures.
 You are expected to demonstrate how to safely dive with whale sharks, giving emphasis on buoyancy control, and recognizing and avoiding potential hazards within the environment.